 Let's review a sample report from Google Analytics and discuss the sections.

 Below the date range is a visual graph representing the number of site visits during the targeted time frame.
 Online you can change this graph to display points for daily, weekly, or monthly visit data.
-In addition you can view specific point data when you mouse over each graph point online, or view the detailed data for a date/graph point by clicking on it.
+You can also view specific point data when you mouse over each graph point online or view the detailed data for a date/graph point by clicking on it.

 Export/E-mail & Segments

-In addition, you can specify up to four "segments" of the site data to display in the report, such as All Visits, New Visitors, Returning Visitors, Search Traffic, Mobile Traffic, etc. This can be helpful if you want to consider a particular segment of the site visit population.
+You can also specify up to four "segments" of the site data to display in the report, such as All Visits, New Visitors, Returning Visitors, Search Traffic, Mobile Traffic, etc. This can be helpful if you want to consider a particular segment of the site visit population.

 Online, clicking on any of the items in the Site Usage section will break out a more detailed look at that particular type of data over the date range displayed in the report.
 For instance, clicking on the word pageviews yields a page displaying pageview data for the timeframe in question.

-The Visitors Overview page lists the same statistics that were displayed in the Site Usage section of the main page, but adds in the total number of unique visitors during the targeted time frame.
+The Visitors Overview page lists the same statistics displayed in the Site Usage section of the main page but added in the total number of unique visitors during the targeted time frame.

-As with these key terms on the main page, online you can click on any of them to get a more detailed view, as well as having online options to export or email the report data, change the date range displayed, and change the displayed metrics.
+As with these key terms on the main page, online, you can click on any of them to get a more detailed view and have online options to export or email the report data, change the date range displayed, and change the displayed metrics.

 Google Analytics also includes a box at the bottom of the table data allowing you to filter the displayed information.
 For instance, you could elect to view only countries with the word United in them (for whatever reason), and the display would show only the US, the UK, and the UAE.

-The Content Overview page displays total pageviews, unique pageviews, and the overall bounce rate for the whole site, as well as providing metrics broken down by page URL.
-At the bottom of the page, you see the pages of the site in descending order by the total number of pageviews.
+The Content Overview page displays total page views, unique page views, and the overall bounce rate for the whole site and provides metrics broken down by page URL.
+At the bottom of the page, you see the pages of the site in descending order by the total number of page views.
 While the PDF version of this Content Overview isn't all that helpful in that it only shows five pages from the site, the full report is more robust.

-In addition, Google Analytics offers an online in-page analytics beta feature that displays specific click analysis data for each link on a displayed page of your site.
+Also, Google Analytics offers an online in-page analytics beta feature that displays specific click analysis data for each link on your site's displayed page.
 Be careful not to click the Add Filter link on the In-Page Analytics, as this will apply the filter in your browser permanently.